wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 How it works
 -------------

-As mentioned above, this module tries to gather the most relevant information from the monitored system.
+As mentioned above, the main purpose of this module is to gather the most relevant information from the monitored system.

 Once the agent starts, `Syscollector` runs periodically scans of defined targets (hardware, OS, packages, etc.), forwarding the new collected data to the manager who updates the appropriate tables of the database.